Wild Mongolia

 A letter from Tugi

-Naadam is the three-day national holiday — wrestling, horse racing, archery — that happens every July.
-Most travellers see it in Ulaanbaatar: a stadium, a lot of tourists, a great show but a packaged one.
+Naadam is the three-day national holiday — wrestling, horse racing, archery — that takes over the whole country every July.
+Most travellers see it in Ulaanbaatar: a stadium, assigned seats, thousands of other tourists.
+A great show, but a show.

-Around it we wrap the central highlights — Zavkhan's lakes and forests, Terkhiin Tsagaan Nuur, Khorgo's crater rim, Tsenkher hot springs, and a couple of nights with a nomadic family we know.
+We bookend the festival with the best of the central country — the Orkhon Valley on the way out, then Terkhiin Tsagaan Nuur, Khorgo's crater rim, and the Tsenkher hot springs to soak it all off before we turn for home.
 The route bends with the festival schedule — which is the whole idea.

 Itinerary